The Gal Oya Experience: Boat safari on the Senanyake Samudra

 includes: boat ride with an experienced naturalist, bottled water, entry tickets, refreshments.

 suitable for children: Yes, children that love the outdoors and wildlife will love this experience.

 what to wear or bring along: Cool, light clothing, caps, sunscreen and a camera

-important to know: Depending on the time of year, elephant sightings may or may not be possible within the reservoir area.
+important to know: June to early December is the best time of year for elephant sightings within the reservoir area.
 That being said, this is a beautiful safari regardless and there is an abundance of other wildlife worth noting.
-Your naturalist will be able to help offer information on recent sightings to help you decide whether or not this is the right trip for you at the time you visit.
+Y

 private or not?
 This experience is private, that said there may be other people at the site.

 Please note that this experience is in conjunction with the Gal Oya Lodge and we are only able to offer this to guests staying at the Lodge itself.